Tamerdevv/Alie-Bot-Beta/README.md

 # Alie-Bot-Beta
-First To Install This Repo And Edit The Config File And Enter Your Settings.
+First You Need To Install This Repo And Edit The Config File And Enter Your Settings.
 **Then You Need To Do**
 ```
 npm install